Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   | Split a list of pairs into a pair of lists consisting of the
     elements of the pairs of the original list.

-- ``list_to_map : List (Pair 'A 'B) -> Map 'A 'B``.

-  | Convert a list of key-value pairs into a map of the key-value
-    associations of the pairs in the list.
-In case of duplicate keys, the last occurrence of the key overwrites any other occurrence.
-Note that ``list_to_map`` has quadratic time complexity.

 - ``list_nth : Uint32 -> List 'A -> Option 'A``.

   | Return the element number ``n`` from a list.
 If the list has at